This article follows on from the article: Liver spots, Lentigo and Lipofuscin: What causes liver spots?

 (c.)
 Vitamin C:

 Vitamin C is one of the best known antioxidants and it has a role in making the skin’s collagen, so is an important skin-health nutrient.
-For a list of vitamin C-rich foods you can have a look here.

-Getting sufficient vitamin C from food is very difficult because vitamin C is very sensitive to destruction by heat and time exposed to air.
+It’s worth seeing which foods contain high vitamin C levels and incorporating more of these foods into your diet.
+Having said that, getting sufficient vitamin C from food is very difficult because vitamin C is very sensitive to destruction by heat and time exposed to air.
 This means that it’s often quite low in foods by the time you eat them.
 You can supplement with a vitamin C supplement that contains 500mg.
 Choose a brand of vitamin C in the “buffered” form of magnesium ascorbate, calcium ascorbate, or “mixed ascorbates”.
 Avoid forms that are “ascorbic acid” because these are acidic.
 Choose one that contains bioflavonoids, because these increase vitamin C absorption.
 A good vitamin C brand that meets these requirements is Solgar – Bio-Ascorbate Buffered Vitamin C Complex, 500 mg, .

 (e.)
 Other antioxidants